+As you all know, sugar is closely linked with diabetes.
+Now, what exactly is Diabetes?
 Diabetes is a medical condition wherein the pancreas, an organ that lies near the stomach; either doesn’t make enough insulin or can’t use its own insulin the way it is supposed to.
 The role of insulin is to help glucose get into the cells of our bodies.
 And when that does not happen, sugar levels increase in the body, which may lead to long term complications such as cardiovascular diseases, nerve pain, and more.

 Diabetes of all types may lead to complications in several parts of the body and increase the risk of dying prematurely.
 Lack of exercise, unethical eating habits, and modern-day ‘Stress’ are the main cheerleaders of this deadly disease called Diabetes.

-According to ‘National Diabetes Statistics Reports 2020’, cases for diabetes have risen to an estimated 34.2 million.
+- According to ‘National Diabetes Statistics Reports 2020’, cases for diabetes have risen to an estimated 34.2 million.

-Approximately 7.3 million people have diabetes but have not yet been diagnosed (2018).
+- Approximately 7.3 million people have diabetes but have not yet been diagnosed (2018).

-About 210.000 Americans under the age of 20 are estimated to have diagnosed with diabetes.
+- About 210.000 Americans under the age of 20 are estimated to have diagnosed with diabetes.

-More than 25% of the world population aged above 65 has diabetes.
+- More than 25% of the world population aged above 65 has diabetes.

-How can Yoga help in curing Diabetes?
+How can Yoga help in managing Diabetes?

-A simple addition of pranayama, yoga, and meditation to your daily routine is a step in the right direction.
+A simple addition of pranayama, yoga, and meditation to your daily routine is a step in the right direction to handle diabetes.
 A combination of yoga, pranayama, and meditation includes postures and breathing exercises that are designed specifically to target and stimulate the pancreas.
 Yoga postures for diabetes improve blood flow to the pancreas which in turn rejuvenates the organ’s cell and improves the ability to produce insulin for the body.
 Yoga also stimulates the organs which in turn improves metabolic activities.
 This means that the chemical transformations within a cell are carried more efficiently.
 This makes it a highly beneficial exercise for those suffering from diabetes.

 Yoga can do more than just relax your body and mind.
 Following are the benefits of Yoga for Diabetes:

-Improves glucose levels.
+- Improves glucose levels.

-Increases insulin sensitivity.
+- Increases insulin sensitivity.

-Lower blood glucose.
+- Lower blood glucose.

-Lowers stress levels
+- Lowers stress levels

-Improves emotional well being
+- Improves emotional well being

-Boosts strength and balance
+- Boosts strength and balance

-Protects heart health.
+- Protects heart health.

 We have listed below some of the best meditation exercises, pranayama exercises, and yoga poses for Diabetes.

-Meditation for Diabetes
+Yoga Dhyana / Meditation for Diabetes

 1. Scan your body